YouTube is, no doubt, the biggest video-sharing service in the world.

 It would certainly be a surprise if that changed anytime soon!

-Most of us use their website or app on a daily basis, whether it’s for going from video to video until you end up watching conspiracy theories, or just to entertain ourselves with cute cat videos.
+Most of us use their website or app daily, either for going from video to video until we end up watching conspiracy theories or entertaining ourselves with cute cat videos.

-No matter how you use it, these 30 YouTube facts are worth a read!
+No matter how you use it, these 40 terrific facts about YouTube are certainly worth a read!

 YouTube was founded on February 14, 2005, by three ex-PayPal employees.